kubeshop/botkube-docs/content/configuration/executor.md

     # Kubectl executor configuration.
     kubectl:
       namespaces:
-        # List of allowed Kubernetes Namespaces for command execution.
-The "all" keyword, allows all the Namespaces.
+        # Include contains a list of allowed Namespaces.
+        # It can also contain a regex expressions:
+        #  - ".*" - to specify all Namespaces.
         include:
-          - all
+          - ".*"
-        # List of ignored Kubernetes Namespace.
-It can be used only when `include: ["all"]`.
+        # Exclude contains a list of Namespaces to be ignored even if allowed by Include.
-        # It can contain a wildcard (*) that expands to zero or more arbitrary characters
+        # It can also contain a regex expressions:
-        # Example: `ignore: ["x", "y", "secret-ns-*"]`
+        #  - "test-.*" - to specify all Namespaces with `test-` prefix.
-        ignore: []
+        #exclude: []
       # If true, enables `kubectl` commands execution.
       enabled: false
       # List of allowed `kubectl` commands.